-The conservative nature of the simple BathAuto model, quantities of bath medicines may be limited to impractical amounts for this site.
+The conservative nature of the simple BathAuto model in areas of high current speeds, means quantities of bath medicines may be limited to impractical amounts for this site.
 Use of marine modelling of bath influence will enable more realistic bath medicine treatment quantities to be determined.
 Features identified as at risk within this area will need to be addressed in any marine modelling.
-Due to the very dispersive nature of this area, discharges from all sites in the screening modelling will need to be included for solids, to ensure interactions between these sites are low.
-Cumulative modelling for baths is not required.
-Due to the high current speeds and predicted low influence, calibration of the model using dye/is not necessary at this site.
+Due to the very dispersive nature of this area, discharges from all sites in the screening modelling will need to be included for solids, to ensure interactions between these sites are low, however dye/drogue calibration will not be required.